jojoross333/planty/app/public/wp-content/plugins/image-optimization/readme.txt

 1. Image Optimizer - Settings Page
 2. Image Optimizer - Bulk Optimization Page
 3. Image Optimizer - Bulk Actions and Individual Actions in the Media Library
+4. Image Optimizer - Image Optimization in the Media Library
+5. Image Optimizer - Image Optimization in the Media Uploader

 == Changelog ==
+= 1.5.4 - 2024-10-01 =
+* New: Added a notice to help users connect from dashboard
+* Fix: Undefined property notice
+* Fix: Improved support for caching plugins

 = 1.5.3 - 2024-09-24 =
 * New: Added an option to reset connect when invalid